Frazz by Jef Mallett for July 05, 2011

 16. Missing large

-Ukko wilko almost 13 years ago
+Ukko wilko over 13 years ago

 Too much B.S.
 Too little personal responsibility and common sense.